0xffcourse/Recursiva/README.md

 For example you want a function that difference of squares of two numbers:

-    >>mSnS-@4 5
+    >> -SmSn@4 5

 ## The above statement will evaluate as -9.
 Why?

-Here a and b are variables, and 4 and 5 are arguments to the function.
+Here m and n are variables, and 4 and 5 are arguments to the function.
 The first argument will be assigned to the lowest alphabet (i.e. m is assigned with 4, n is assigned to 5).
 The equivalent statement after assignment will be:

-    >>4S5S-
+    >> -S4S5

 And since the subtraction is done from left argument to right argument.
 This will be -9.

 If your intention was to subtract (4)^2 from (5)^2, you could have done either:

-    >>mSnS-@5 4
+    >> -SmSn@5 4

 OR:

-    >>nSmS-@4 5
+    >> -SnSm@4 5

 # Conditionals: